What is Cocaine?

 Understanding the Cocaine Drug Test

 Since the early 1980s, drug testing programs have expanded across the United States.
-A cocaine drug test has always been included in the standard 5-panel drug test primarily used by employers.
+A cocaine drug test has always been included in the standard 5-panel drug test primarily used by employers and for probation.
 This five-panel drug test includes marijuana, cocaine, amphetamine / methamphetamine, opiates, and PCP.
 Typically, every drug test panel includes a test for cocaine.
 A common drug test utilized is the ten panel drug test with expanded opiates, which includes: AMP-Amphetamines (MAMP-Methamphetamine, MDMA-Ecstasy), COC-Cocaine, PCP-Phencyclidine, THC-Marijuana, BZO-Benzodiazepines, BAR-Barbiturates, MTD-Methadone, PPX-Propoxyphene, Meth – Methaqualone, OPI-Opiates (including heroin, codeine and morphine), and expanded Opiates which adds Hydrocodone, Hydromorphone, Oxycodone and Oxymorphone.

 With urine drug testing, cocaine breaks down to the metabolite, and this is detected in the drug screen.
 Benzoylecgonine is detectable in urine within two to three hours and for a period of two to three days after a single use.
 A cocaine drug test should be performed by a professional service using a laboratory certified by the Federal government.
 Initial screening and confirmation testing should be included.
 Beware of an instant rapid cocaine drug test that may show a false positive result for cocaine.